florianfesti/boxes/documentation/src/Boxes.rst

 Hexagonal Hole patterns
 .......................

-Hexagonal hole patters are one way to have some ventilation for housings maded with Boxes.py.
+Hexagonal hole patterns are one way to have some ventilation for housings maded with Boxes.py.
 Right now both ``.rectangularWall()`` and ``.roundedPlate()`` do supports this pattern directly by passing the parameters to the calls.
 For other use cases these more low level